florian-lefebvre/astro-integration-kit/.changeset/nasty-waves-fetch.md

 "astro-integration-kit": minor
 ---

-Support extra properties for extended integration object
+Updates `deineIntegration` `setup` returned object shape to allow extra properties

 Previously the return of the `setup` function passed to `defineIntegration` was the Astro hooks defined by the integration, and would be set as the `hooks` property in the final integration object.